w3c/wot-usecases/USE-CASES/migration.md

 - directory service operator

 ### Motivation:
-IoT systems are a particular kind of distrubed systems, as such they require particular attention in regards of deployment polices and strategies; expecially, when IoT systems are deployed in high dinamic scenarios where users can phisically move between one system to another.
-The litteraturature suggets a multidute of approaches when it comes to tackle the deployment of distributed system in dynamic enviroments.
-However, at the best of our knowledge, there haven't been much studies about the specific challages of service migration in a WoT based system.
+IoT systems are a particular kind of distributed systems; as such they require particular attention in regards to deployment policies and strategies.
+Especially, when IoT systems are deployed in high dynamic scenarios where users can physically move from one system to another.
+The literature suggests a multitude of approaches when it comes to tackling the deployment of a distributed system in dynamic environments.
+However, to the best of our knowledge, there haven't been many studies about the specific challenges of service migration in a WoT based system.
 The W3C Web of Things allows interactions among heterogeneous software components through the operation of WebThing consuming.
-If a WebThing migrates to a different node, all the other WebThings that were consuming it must be notified in order to update their Consumed objects and point to the new TD address.
+If a WebThing migrates to a different node, all the other WebThings that were consuming it must be notified to update their Consumed objects and point to the new TD address.
 Consider a scenario where two WTs A and B are consuming WT C and the latter is migrated from Host 1 to Host 2 at some future instant.
-As a result, a proper signaling procedure must be employed in order to inform WTs A and B of when the activation of WT C at Host 2 has been completed, so that they could consume again the updated TD of WT C.
+As a result, a proper signaling procedure must be employed to inform WTs A and B of when the activation of WT C at Host 2 has been completed, so that they could consume again the updated TD of WT C.

-For futher motivations and detailed defintion of the the migration process refer to [1].
+For further motivations and a detailed definition of the migration process refer to [1].

 ### Expected Devices: